Here’s your perfect itinerary for spending 24 hours in Belfast

 After your breakfast, you can begin exploring the city with a visit to the Queen’s quarter here you will find Queen’s University and Ulster Museum.
 You could easily spend most of the day browsing its state-of-the-art exhibits, but limit yourself to 90 minutes and be sure to visit the Armada Room.

-This section of the museum hosts artifacts retrieved from the 1588 wreck of the Spanish galleon Girona, the 2500-year-old Egyptian mummy of Princess Takabuti (unwrapped in Belfast in 1835), and the bronze Bann Disc, a superb example of Iron Age Celtic design.
+This section of the museum hosts artefacts retrieved from the 1588 wreck of the Spanish galleon Girona, the 2500-year-old Egyptian mummy of Princess Takabuti (unwrapped in Belfast in 1835), and the bronze Bann Disc, a superb example of Iron Age Celtic design.

 Continue your 24 hours in Belfast with a Belfast political and Murals tour.
 Learn about the history of the Troubles.
 A 1.5-hour tour of West Belfast (you can arrange free pick up anywhere in Belfast city centre).
 This neighbourhood provides a window into the past when religious tensions tore the city apart. on this West Belfast tour, visitors will find political murals, memorials, and the infamous Peace Line.